Undergraduate major: BA

 Department of Teaching and Learning

-The College of Education also offers eight undergraduate majors in teacher education licensure areas.
+The College of Education offers eight undergraduate majors in teacher education licensure areas.
 Students pursuing any of the undergraduate majors complete a Teacher Education Program (TEP) approved by the State of Iowa through the College of Education.
 See TEP Licensure in this section of the catalog.
 See the Department of Teaching and Learning in the catalog for details about the majors.

 The following programs are available for the BA.